Tommee Tippee Sustainability Review

 Importantly, Tommee Tippee communicates its actions through published updates rather than generic environmental claims.
 For parents, this provides clearer insight into what is being improved today, and where further progress is still needed.

-Tommee Tippee Environmental Rating is above industry average
+Tommee Tippee Environmental Rating is in line with the industry average

 Environmental Practices